Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 ### Private verification mode
 In order to configure private verification mode, set `privateVerification` to `true` inside the `tenderly` field inside `hardhat.config.ts`.
-Also, the `--network` flag must NOT be set to `tenderly` when running `npx hardhat run` command, or fork verification mode will be configured.
+Also, the `--network` flag must NOT be set to `tenderly` or `devnet` when running `npx hardhat run` command, or fork/devnet verification mode will be configured.
 ### Public verification mode
 In order to configure public verification mode, set `privateVerification` to `false` inside the `tenderly` field inside `hardhat.config.ts`.
-Also, the `--network` flag must NOT be set to `tenderly` when running `npx hardhat run` command, or fork verification mode will be configured.
+Also, the `--network` flag must NOT be set to `tenderly` or `devnet` when running `npx hardhat run` command, or fork/devnet verification mode will be configured.
 ### Fork verification mode
 In order to configure fork verification mode, set `privateVerification` to `false` inside the `tenderly` field inside `hardhat.config.ts`.
 To configure the fork you want to verify the contracts on, set the `tenderly` network inside `HardhatConfig` structure in `hardhat.config.ts`: